gabotronix/pxn-2119-msfs2020/README.md

 **POV Hats**
 1. Joystick POV = can be used to control cockpit camera and external camera
-2. Throttle POV = no idea what it can be used for
+2. Throttle POV = located above Button 16; no idea what it can be used for

 ***
 _Credits:_